Academic Introduction to the Major (AIM)

 100-Level Italian Courses

-Those with particularly strong high school experience may even be able, on advice of one of our Italian faculty, to enter directly into our 100-level curriculum by taking ITAL101 (Reading and Writing Workshop).
-This course counts for the major and offers an excellent introduction to our advanced Italian program.
+Those with particularly strong high school experience may even be able, on advice of one of our Italian faculty, to enter directly into our 100-level curriculum by taking ITAL101 (Reading and Writing Workshop) or another 100-level course as recommended by an Italian faculty member.
+All 100-level courses count for the major.